Some authors are born, and some come to it later. All are forged by fire and have something in common: they write.

 What Is an Author?

 In order to understand how to become an author, it is best to recognize what an author does.
-This might seem redundant, but some people might not realize they have been an author for some time already.
+This may seem redundant, but some people may not realize they have been an author for some time already.